ajnart/homarr/CONTRIBUTING.md

 We would appreciate it if everyone keeps their commit messages withing these rulings.

 ### Tests

+> Components should be tested using unit tests.
+A unit is the smallest isolated part of the component.
+Unit tests must not have any dependencies and must be isolated.

 - Place testfiles directly at the root of the unit
 - Only test a single unit of work inside a unit test
 - You may test multiple units inside one test file